 the master knows where the slaves are located

 This case is relatively trivial.
 The master sends to the database a request for itself and separate requests for each slave.
 It then cascades the appropriate database response to each of the slaves.
+The master can use an available channel for the initial communication with the slaves, and the slaves can use the LBT protocol to avoid causing harmful interference.

 the master does not know where, within its coverage area, the slaves are located.

-In this case, the master effectively needs to send a request for itself and a request for slave operation in every pixel within its coverage area.
-Slaves can then only be allowed to operate on frequencies that are available in every pixel, using the lowest returned power level and shortest validity for that frequency for any pixel within the coverage area.
+In this case, the master effectively needs to send a request for itself and a request for slave operation within its coverage area.
+The database returns information on the channels that are available over the whole area, maximum transmit power in each channel and the timely availability of the channels.

-It follows from this that the coverage area of the master needs to be identified.
-There may be a number of coverage areas corresponding to different transmit powers and/or different frequencies within the white space band (e.g. propagation at the bottom of the band may be superior to that at the top).
-These coverage areas could be determined by the owner of the master, the database or the regulator – [this would be a choice for the national regulator].
+For the second case the coverage area of the master needs to be identified.
+The coverage areas depends on the used technology, transmit power, antenna characteristics, frequency within the white space band (e.g. propagation at the bottom of the band may be superior to that at the top) and the terrain.
+The coverage area could be determined by the owner of the master or the database as specified by the regulator – (this would be a choice for the national regulator).

 One approach would be for the owner of the master to use a pre-agreed coverage planning tool to determine coverage contours for a number of pre-defined powers and frequencies.
-An alternative would be for the regulator to determine the coverage based on simple models such as the Hata model.
 The owner of the master might then place a database request for the master device and then, based on the allowed power levels from the master, determine the coverage area and then place further database requests for potential slave operation on all the pixels within this coverage area.

+An alternative would be for the regulator to determine the coverage based on propagation models taking into account the actual terrain or if possible based on simpler models such as the Hata model.
+The transmit powers for the slaves can be determined inside the master coverage area using on the default technical characteristics of the slaves.
+There may also be a mechanism to take into account the actual slave characteristics, especially if they are better than the default technical characteristics defined by the administration.
+In general the full details of the approach can be determined by the administrations.

-Hence, no further standardization is required by regulators to support the master/slave concept.
-While additional functionality to handle coverage areas could be considered it is recommended that this is not standardized but left to entities such as database providers to deliver as a value-added service.
+Hence, no further regulation is required to facilitate the master/slave concept.

 Note that the master/slave approach does not, in principle, solve the “aggregation problem” since other users unconnected with the owner of the master could also be operating on the same, or nearby white space channels.
 Also, if the master is unaware of the exact location of the slaves then it will not be able to determine whether they are clustered tightly around a victim receiver.
-Nevertheless, it is likely that master/slave operation would reduce the probability of harmful aggregation occurring since the master would limit the number of slaves transmitting simultaneously .
+Nevertheless, it is likely that master/slave operation would reduce the probability of harmful aggregation occurring since the master would limit the number of slaves transmitting simultaneously as the communication occurs mainly between the master and the slaves.

 An example illustrating how a master/slave approach might work in practice is given in Annex 7.

-In the case of a master/slave WSD configuration, the technical information to be communicated to the geo-location database (listed in § 3.1) will be obtained by the WSD master by requesting it from its associated slaves or deriving it by other reliable means (e.g., by network positioning methods for the position and accuracy and lookups of internally stored device type lists associated with the currently associated slaves).
-The information relevant to a query is provided to the database when the query is performed.
+The basic requirements to WSDs in their communication with the geo-location database are outlined in § 3.
+The sections below detail the requirements for WSDs operating in a master/slave configuration.

+Requirements for master WSDs